Baked Greek Meatballs with Feta (Video)

-These Low-Carb Baked Greek Meatballs with Feta and Oregano look a bit messy while they’re cooking, but you won’t mind that once you’re eating them!
-These delicious meatballs are low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet phase one.
-Use the Diet-Type Index to find more recipes like this one.
+These Baked Greek Meatballs with Feta look a bit messy while they’re cooking, but you won’t mind that once you’re eating them!
+And these are absolutely delicious for a low-carb meal!

 Watch the video to see if you might like to make